powiedl/25-jobster-typescript/README.md

 As we want to close the modal not only, if we click the close button, but also if we select a link to go to this page, we cannot use `<DialogClose>`, because this would lead to an infinite render.
 But we don't need it.
 We just place an ordinary Button and set the onClick to `()=>dispatch(toggleSidebar())`.
 And the same we do on our NavLinks.

 # commit SmallSidebar completed (?)

+Inside the NavLinks component we have to use a little trick to get it working.
+The onClick property of the NavLink components must look like this: `onClick={() => toggleSidebar && toggleSidebar()}`.
+But I think that will come in handy when we work on the BigSidebar.

+# commit NavLinks component